Discover Ogunquit

 - Plan for accessibility: Main Beach has the easiest access for strollers, wheelchairs, and families with gear.
 Footbridge and North Beach require a bit more walking.

 - Pack light snacks or grab local eats: Ogunquit has plenty of nearby cafés, ice cream shops, and restaurants within walking distance of the beach.
+If your looking for any ideas.
+Take a look at our Ogunquit Dining Guide (available online) to view some of the best menu's in town!

 - Respect wildlife and rules: Help protect the piping plovers and keep the beach clean by following posted guidelines and carrying out your trash.